 One of the oldest and most conventional materials for a sink is undoubtedly stainless steel.
 Stainless is relatively inexpensive, reliable, and durable, making it a prime choice for classic kitchen aesthetics and a budget that’s promised a lot to other corners of the space.

-Stainless steel can be manipulated to any number of shapes, allowing the standard look in your mind’s eye to revamped and reimagined in new, crisp, and lavishly geometric forms.
-The finish of stainless can be customized as well - opt for a brushed look, or an aluminum style finish to help elevate the material into a new realm of style.
+Stainless steel can be manipulated to any number of shapes, allowing the standard look in your mind’s eye to be revamped and reimagined in new, crisp, and lavishly geometric forms.
+The finish of stainless can be customized as well – opt for a brushed look, or an aluminum style finish to help elevate the material into a new realm of style.

 Copper is a native metal, meaning it’s one of the few metals found in nature that’s readily useable in its found metallic form – eventually leading it to be the first metal ever smelted, cast into the shape of a mold, and combined with another metal (tin) to create an alloy (bronze).